 I've found that having a meal or two in mind and a short list makes the street market experience the most fun.
 I don't recommend trying to shop for a week, as you might in the supermarket.
 Make a pass of the whole market before you buy anything, smiling and greeting the shop owners with a simple 'bonjour' should your eyes meet, because that's half of the fun of being there.
 Then on the second pass buy what's on your list, allowing yourself to be easily swayed by a perfectly ripe fennel bulb or crimson carrot that is not on your list but catches your eye.

-It was a sunny October day when we went shopping for the ingredients for a few soups: French Onion Soup, Potato Leek Soup and this soup too, so it’s full of fall vegetables.
-But the beauty of this kind of recipe is it’s versatility!
+It was a sunny October day when we went shopping for the ingredients for a few soups: French Onion Soup and Vegetarian French Onion Soup, Potato Leek Soup and this soup too, so it's full of fall vegetables.
+But the beauty of this kind of recipe is it's versatility!
 I look forward to entirely new versions in the winter, spring and summer.

 And with fall in mind (and late summer where I live in Bend, Oregon), I want to introduce you to fresh shell beans if you haven't been acquainted.
 We discovered them in Florence, Italy, served simply with good olive oil and a generous sprinkle of salt - a dish that had us returning to the same restaurant three times in a week and left us pining for them long after.

 They are easy to prepare and absolutely creamy and delicious.
 I like to cook them separately from the soup.
 That way we can eat some on their own and the rest, along with the cooking liquid, in the soup.

 If you can't find fresh shell beans, cook some dried white beans (simple slow cooker recipe for that in this post), or add a can or two of drained cannelini beans.
 And don't feel tied to this list of ingredients - add whatever is in season in your area and looks the best on the day you shop.